ihtoth/ihtoth.github.io/README.md

 # My Portfolio
-A showcase of my work at Bloc.
+A showcase of my UX/UI and strategy work.